-The Middle School houses laptops available for students’ use in the Middle School classroom.
+Middle School students are assigned school-provided laptops for students’ use in the Middle School classroom.
 The laptops are intended for conducting research; composing essays, reports, and other documents; and completing class- and homework.
 Use of the laptops for other non-educational purposes is considered misuse.

 High School Technology Policy

 At The Post Oak School, the implements of technology, from a whiteboard marker to a desktop computer, are all intended to support the learning process and assist in connecting people and ideas.
 Our tools, such as computers, can connect us almost immediately with people all over the world so we can share our ideas and learn about theirs.
 However, these same tools can divide us from the people who are in the same room if the tools replace people as our focus.
 To that end, the school accepts and endorses the use of various technologies within the school to the extent that they do not interfere with the development of interpersonal relationships.
 At each point, the question is asked, “On what is our attention focused?”
 Post Oak recognizes that balancing and prioritizing requests for attention from a variety of sources is a developed skill and the school faculty works to support students as they mature in this area.

 To establish a basis of understanding with regard to technology at Post Oak, there are certain rules and expectations that are in place universally within the community.